 Q: What do I do if practice ends and you’re not there to pick me up?

 I will always do my best to be there on time.
 But if I’m late, make sure you tell your coach that I am still on my way.
 She’ll wait with you until I’m there.
 If you’re really worried, or it’s taking longer than it should, ask to use her phone to call me.

-Q: What do I do if I’m home alone and the door rings?
+Q: What do I do if I’m home alone and the doorbell rings?

-It’s best not to talk with someone you don’t know — whether they are at the door, calling on the phone, or trying to talk online.
-So, be sure to look out a side window before opening the door, and check Caller ID before answering the phone.
-Ignore any online chats or emails if you’re not sure who is sending them.
+It’s best not to talk with someone you don’t know — whether they are at the door, calling on the phone or trying to talk online.
+So, be sure to look out a window before opening the door and check caller ID before answering the phone.
+Ignore direct messages online if you’re not sure who is sending them.
 You can always apologize later if it was a mistake, but it’s best to be safe.

 Q: What do I do if a stranger or family member says you asked them to pick me up from school?

-Part of my job as your parent is to make sure you know the plan everyday.
+Part of my job as a parent is to make sure you know the plan every day.
 I would never send a stranger to come get you.
 And if your aunt or grandpa were coming to get you, I’d tell you — and your school — in advance.
-There’s no reason to go anywhere with someone that I haven’t told you is picking you up.
+There’s no reason to go anywhere with someone I haven’t told you is picking you up.

-Back-to-school season can be stressful but with preparation and a few steps taken in advance, you can get through these next few weeks in a snap!
+With a little preparation and a few steps taken in advance, you’ll manage the back-to-school rush and get through these next few weeks in a snap!

 If you’re considering moving, reach out to the Edina Realty customer care team today.
 And be sure to follow #SellerInsights and #BuyerInsights on Facebook, Twitter, YouTube and Instagram for more tips on selling your current home.